ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ## Ranking Branches

-The transport system ranks branches in order to prioritize candidate racing.
+The transport system ranks branches in order to prioritize them for candidate racing, so branches with higher ranking will be raced first.
-While {{I-D.trammell-taps-interface}} allows the application to express their preferences for a new connection using Protocol and Path Selection Properties as well as Application Intents, applying these these preferences is implemented by ranking of branches.
+While {{draft-trammell-taps-interface}} allows the application to express its preferences for a new connection using Protocol and Path Selection Properties as well as Application Intents, applying these preferences is implemented by ranking of branches.
-In addition to the application provided properties, performance estimates, system policy, or other criteria also influence this ranking.
+In addition to the properties provided by the application, performance estimates, system policy, or other criteria also influence this ranking.

-The Application Intents specified in {{I-D.trammell-taps-interface}} are used to rank branches in the following ways:
+The Application Intents specified in {{draft-trammell-taps-interface}} are used to rank branches in the following ways:

 * Capacity Profile:
-The Capacity Profile is used to prefer paths that match the applications capacity profile:
+The Capacity Profile is used to prefer paths optimized for the application's expected traffic pattern:
    * Interactive/Low Latency:
      Prefer paths with the lowest available latency
    * Constant Rate:
      Prefer paths that can satisfy the requested Stream Send or Stream Receive Bitrate
    * Scavenger/Bulk:
-     Prefer Paths with the highest available bandwidth
+     Prefer paths with the highest available bandwidth

 * Size to be Sent / Received:
 If the application indicates the size of the Content it expects to receive,